TexasInstruments/motor-control-sdk/docs_src/docs/api_guide/examples/examples_position_sense.md

 1. Halt the R5 core
 2. Open the memory browser window
 3. Enter the address of the \if (SOC_AM64X || SOC_AM243X) PRU_ICSSG_CFG \else ICSSM_PR1_CFG_SLV \endif register and view the configured values
 > **Note:** Ensure you are entering the correct base address for encoder registers.
-Each ICSS instance has different address for the CFG register.
+Each ICSS instance has a different address for the CFG register.

 For detailed register descriptions, refer to:
 \if (SOC_AM64X || SOC_AM243X)